 Known for Its Fire

 Because they could still see peridot’s green light in the evening, Romans called it “evening emerald”.
 Obviously, with ancient exalted names like Egypt’s “Gem of the Sun” and the Roman’s “evening emerald”, you get the idea that peridot is known for its bright light or fire.
-Therefore, the more light emanating from that bright green color, makes the gem become more desirable and costly.
+The more light emanating from that bright green color.
+The more desirable and costly the peridot.

 Because of its volcanic origin, peridot is said to represent the tears of Pele, the Hawaiian goddess of volcanoes and fire.

-History reminds us that the ancient Egyptians mined this green stone they revered as the “Gem of the Sun” and was Cleopatra’s favorite gemstone.
+History reminds us that the ancient Egyptians mined this green stone they revered as the “Gem of the Sun”.
+Plus, it was Cleopatra’s favorite gemstone.
 In addition, Pliny wrote about the green stone from Zagbargad Island in 1500 B.C.
-This “Gem of the Sun” was mined for over 3,500 years on Zabargad Island in the Red Sea, once known as Topazios.
-The gem we’re referring to, is, of course, August’s birthstone peridot.
+This “Gem of the Sun” was mined for over 3,500 years on Zabargad Island in the Red Sea.
+The gem we’re referring to, is August’s birthstone peridot.

 At times, labeled as topaz, the gem was often confused with other stones as well.
 Famous gemstones like Cleopatra’s renowned emerald collection are currently being debated.
-Some historians now believe they were peridot.
-And, this confusion with emeralds continued into medieval times.
+Many historians now believe they were peridot.
+In addition, this confusion with emeralds continued into medieval times.
 As an example, the fantastic 200 ct. gemstones of the Shrine of the Three Holy Kings in the Cologne Cathedral in Germany.
-For hundreds of years, these stones too were mistakenly believed to be emeralds.
+For hundreds of years, these stones too, were mistakenly believed to be emeralds.
 We now know, they are indeed peridot!